 Social Isolation on the Brain

 After only ten hours of social isolation-- and even despite people knowing exactly when their deprivation would end-- people reported substantially more social craving, loneliness, discomfort, dislike of isolation, and decreased happiness than they did at baseline.
-Similarly (and unexpectedly), the same findings were seen after ten hours of food fasting.
+Similarly, the same findings were seen after ten hours of food fasting.

 Critically, the researchers found similar midbrain activity in response to food cues after fasting and social cues after isolation.
 The response was variable across participants, and those who reported more social craving after the social isolation period showed a larger brain response to the social stimuli.